Hysteroscopy Before IVF: Purpose & Procedure

 Other Uses of Hysteroscopy

-In general, the common uses of hysteroscopy are as follows:
+In general, the common uses of hysteroscopy surgery are as follows:

 Hysteroscopy before IVF embryo transfer

-Hysteroscopy can be used to diagnose the cause of repeated IVF or implantation failure.
-Also, performing this procedure before IVF may help increase the treatment's success.
+Hysteroscopy can diagnose the cause of repeated IVF or implantation failure.
+Performing this procedure before IVF may also help increase the treatment's success.
 During a Hysteroscopy, the endometrium is scratched before the embryo transfer, increasing the chance of implantation.

 What Is Endometrial Scratching Technique Before IVF?

 Endometrial scratching is a widely used technique to increase the chance of pregnancy in women undergoing IVF treatment, during which the inner layer of the uterus is scratched.
-Endometrial scratching can be performed together with the procedures such as hysteroscopy and endometrial biopsy or can be done alone.
+Endometrial scratching can be performed together with procedures such as hysteroscopy and endometrial biopsy or alone.

 What Is Endometrial Scratching with Hysteroscopy?

-Endometrial scratching during hysteroscopy is a surgical procedure that is done vaginally (without making an incision on the abdomen) and under general anesthesia.
-During this procedure, the doctor can diagnose and treat conditions such as fibroids or polyps as well as create a scratch on the uterus.
+Endometrial scratching during hysteroscopy is a procedure done vaginally (without making an incision on the abdomen) and under general anesthesia.
+During this procedure, the doctor can diagnose and treat conditions such as fibroids or polyps and create a scratch on the uterus.

 The aim of endometrial scratching during hysteroscopy is to increase the success of embryo implantation.
-The best time to scratch the uterus during hysteroscopy is prior to the embryo transfer stage (day 5 to day 7 of IVF treatment).
+During hysteroscopy, the best time to scratch the uterus is before the embryo transfer stage (day 5 to day 7 of IVF treatment).

 How Does Endometrial Scratching Affect the Success of IVF Embryo Transfer?